Frequently Asked Questions

 How can I learn more about your program or visit the school?

 We holds several open houses during each year where caregivers can visit the classrooms and talk to teachers and current parents.
 Interested families can also reach out at any time for private tours of the school.
-We suggest you first complete the Inquiry Form and our Membership Coordinator will reach out soon to schedule.
+We suggest you first complete the Inquiry Form and our Head of School will reach out soon to schedule.

 Can we visit the school?

 Yes.
-Please contact us to schedule an observation or if you have questions or requests for information: membership@bridgeschoolcoop.org
+Please contact us to schedule a tour or if you have questions or requests for information: amanda@bridgeschoolcoop.org